 - a.
-Each residential household should be provided with some form of useful private open space, such as a patio, porch, deck, balcony, or yard. - b.
-Private open space should be easily accessible physically and visually from individual units. - c.
-Screening should be provided to insure privacy and to help define boundaries between public, common, and private open space. - 2.
-Public - a.
 Where identified as appropriate or where required by the Zoning Ordinance, development should include public plazas, courtyards, landscaping, and similar amenities or public assembly areas that are accessible and visible from the street.
-Such amenities should be provided in a scale appropriate to the size and location of the project. - b.
-The design of outdoor spaces should recognize and incorporate views, climate, solar angles, and the nature of outdoor activities that could occur in conjunction with the project. - c.
+Such amenities should be provided in a scale appropriate to the size and location of the project.
+The project includes a front lobby area with a large public courtyard as well as two smaller courtyards.
+The project also features a Laguna promenade and overlook at that Morris Street parking lot site. - b.
+The design of outdoor spaces should recognize and incorporate views, climate, solar angles, and the nature of outdoor activities that could occur in conjunction with the project.
+The promenade and overlook will incorporate all of these features and will feature views of the Laguna de Santa Rosa as well as interpretive signage. - c.
 Outdoor spaces should be designed as "outdoor rooms".
-Undifferentiated or empty spaces should be avoided. - d.
-Required common open spaces should be designed to provide for play, recreation, or other social activities. - e.
+Undifferentiated or empty spaces should be avoided.
+The public courtyard/lobby functions as an outdoor room.
+There are no empty spaces. - d.
+Required common open spaces should be designed to provide for play, recreation, or other social activities.
+As conditioned the project will meet this. - e.
 Semi-public common open spaces should be located so that they can be viewed from individual residential units or tenant spaces. - f.
-Utilize clear glass facing streets, courtyards and other public or semi-public areas; avoid use of mirrored, black or other opaque glass. - g.
-Outdoor seating and dining areas that face onto the street should be encouraged for restaurants and other commercial uses. - h.
-Seating areas should be provided in public or semi-public courtyards or plazas. - i.
+Utilize clear glass facing streets, courtyards and other public or semi-public areas; avoid use of mirrored, black or other opaque glass.
+As conditioned the project will meet this. - g.
+Outdoor seating and dining areas that face onto the street should be encouraged for restaurants and other commercial uses.
+The project features outdoor restaurant seating within the lobby courtyard, and also includes large windows on the restaurant ground floor that faces McKinley St. - h.
+Seating areas should be provided in public or semi-public courtyards or plazas.
+The project features outdoor restaurant seating in the lobby courtyard, as well as at the rooftop café bar. - i.
 Common facilities should be centrally located and linked to common outdoor space. - j.
 Play area(s) should be centrally located to allow for adult supervision from dwelling units and/or from a central facility such as a laundry.